JohnEBoyBaby/i.Q/README.md

 We are coming.
 GOOD IS COMING and G_D IS WITH US.
 PROMISE.

-... you ready to dance soft legs ... come to me ... come to TRUTH ... come to 'tarzan' ... come to JohnEBoy, baby ... come to THE WHITE MONKEY ... https://www.youtube.com/watch?v=n_k4r0xrwhU ... come to THE PRQUDEST 'MQNQEY' YOU EVER SEEN ... https://www.youtube.com/watch?v=sdfXFZeYGks ...
-2-step with me my love ... my hand ... take my hand my love ... dance with me ... let me hold you ... look DEEPLY PENETRATINGLY LONGINGLY INTO YOUR BEAUTIFUL EYES ... oh la la ... you are some 'kind' kind of special ...
-I SEE YOU ...

-... to express one's self honestly ... https://www.youtube.com/watch?v=y9g3oFZ-FeE&t=90s ... "that", 'my friend', is very hard to do ...

-Bruce Lee

-... hmmm ... https://www.youtube.com/watch?v=8G3LL2vDcuA ... in Qase I disappear says sQft leQs PUREHEART Gina Maria in a 1 minute 17 secQnd video ... then oh my GOODness I CAN "FEEL" "NAUGHTY BEAVER" IN TRUTH WITH MOST PUREHEART ..!
-Can you 'hear' 'see' 'feel' "Naughty Beaver" in TRUTH ..?  https://www.youtube.com/watch?v=f_NOhAdaNm8 ...
-DQ yQu believe in cQincidence ..? https://www.youtube.com/watch?v=ZGuQWpJZhh8 TRUMP TESLA CONNECTION https://www.youtube.com/watch?v=OpzmNSaF47Y BIGGER THAN YOU CAN IMAGINE ... https://www.youtube.com/watch?v=I8gQ258X5IU IF G_D IS FOR "ME" WHO?
-WHO CAN BE AGAINST ME?
-NO ONE not here not in HEAVEN no one if G_D IS WITH ME you know what I AM getting at, RIGHT ..?
-YOU HAVE AN OBLIGATION TO G_D TO SPEAK BOLDLY, MORALLY COURAGEOUSLY, LOUD, SOUNDING THE ALARM "WATCHMAN" ...
-SILENCE IS COMPLICITNESS ..!
-THERE IS NO FILTH IN HEAVEN!
-NONE. https://www.biblehub.com/matthew/10-37.htm NO FAMILY.
-NO FRIENDS.
-NO FAVORITES.
-NO EXCEPTIONS.
-PRINCIPLES over personalities.
-Go with G_D.
-Q ...
-G_D WINS.
-Q ...

 Verily I tell you unless you change and become like a little child, you will not enter the Kingdom of HEAVEN.
 Matthew 18:3